-8.3.5 Basic out-of school arts and cultural education (music schools, heritage, etc.)
+8.3.5 Basic out-of-school arts and cultural education

 In the reform process of higher and secondary education, there is a system of school arts and music schools which provides continuing education for children with appropriate talent.
 According to 2005 data, there are 258 of these schools in Georgia.